microbiomedata/issues/0005-schema-version-sync.md

 ## Decision Outcome

 Chosen option: 4.
-Use latest released schema v7.3
+Use latest released schema
+(v7.4.4 at the time of writing - exact version will be determined during implementation)

 This option allows us to bring all components to a known, released NMDC schema version.
 We will also institute a process whereby all future NMDC schema releases will be done in coordination with Submission Portal, NMDC Runtime Mongo, Data Portal DB, Workflows.